hm-lang/core/proposals/README.md

 TODO:
-Probably could rewire conditionals to accept an additional "argument", something like a `Then` that can have a namespace for nesting purposes, or just be named.
+Probably could rewire conditionals to accept an additional "argument", something like a `Then` that can have a namespace for nesting purposes.
 ```
 if SomeCondition, Then:
     # do stuff
-    if SomeOtherCondition, NamedThen: then
+    if SomeOtherCondition, Named Then:
         if SomethingElse1
             Then exit()
         if SomethingElse2
-            NamedThen exit()
+            Named Then exit()
     # do other stuff

 Result := what SomeValue, Then: